-Many Saskatchewan Polytechnic students benefit from transferring credit.
+Many Saskatchewan Polytechnic students benefit from transfer credit.

-- Are you coming to Saskatchewan Polytechnic with credits you want Saskatchewan Polytechnic to recognize?
+- Do you have credits from another institution that you want Saskatchewan Polytechnic

 If you do not qualify for transfer credit, but you have experiential learning or informal training, Prior Learning Assessment and Recognition (PLAR) may be an option.

 Transfer credits for students enrolled in Saskatchewan Polytechnic School of Academic and Career Education are not covered within this policy.
 If you are a School of Academic and Career Education student, you can obtain more information from your program head or counsellor.